Skip to content

 What is the best haircut for a Shih Tzu?

-The puppy cut involves trimming the hair to a uniform length all over the body, making it easier to maintain and reducing matting and tangling of the hair.
+The summer cut involves trimming the hair to a uniform length all over the body, making it easier to maintain and reducing matting and tangling of the hair.
 This is particularly important in Shih Tzus as they have long, thick hair that can easily become matted if not groomed regularly.

 Is it okay to cut Shih Tzu hair short?